BalajiRamGanesh/Bank-Customer-Churn-Analysis/README.md

 3. **Data Export** – The processed data was exported from MySQL and imported into Excel, where The file format was changed from CSV to Excel (.xlsx).
 4. **Pivot Table & Charts** – Pivot tables were created to summarize the data, followed by the generation of relevant charts for visualization.
 5. **Dashboard Creation** – A dashboard was built in Excel using the charts derived from the pivot tables.
-6. **Data Verification** -  Verified Power BI graphs by cross checking key metrics and insights with SQL queries
+6. **Data Verification** -  Verified Excel graphs by cross checking key metrics and insights with SQL queries

 ## Insights
 - The bank has 20% churn rate, indicating one out of five customers is leaving.
-- Nearly half of the customers are inactive with over 90% purchasing only one or two products.
+- Nearly half of the customers are inactive with over 96.7% purchasing only one or two products.
-- Germany has the highest churn rate at 32% despite accounting for only 25% of total customers.
+- Germany has the highest churn rate at 32.5%, nearly double that of France at 16.2%  and significantly higher than Spain at 13.7%.
-- The churn rate is higher among female customers who make up 46% of the total customers.
+- The churn rate among female customers is 25.1%, higher than male customers at 16.5%.
+Females make up 45.4% of the total customer base
 - The overall customer satisfaction rating is 2.8 with ratings nearly evenly distributed among customers.
 - Most of the customers are middle aged.